Charles King

 Charles previously trained and qualified as a Chartered Trade Mark Attorney, before leaving the profession to come to the bar.
 In his former capacity, he worked on a range of contentious and non-contentious trade mark, copyright, and design matters.

-As a barrister, he has appeared as sole counsel in a High Court (IPEC) trade mark infringement and passing off trial, and has also acted in trade mark and copyright proceedings on the IPEC small claims track and before the UK intellectual property office.
+As a barrister, he has appeared as sole counsel in a High Court (IPEC) trade mark infringement and passing off trial, and has also acted in trade mark and copyright proceedings on the IPEC small claims track and before the UK Intellectual Property Office.

 Charles has a particular interest in matters in which intellectual property issues intersect with other areas of business and property law, such as insolvency, fraud, and company law.
 He also has experience of claims concerning breach of contractual and equitable duties of confidence.